• Skip to primary navigation

 8. Have you noted any non-skin-related issues?
 Has their appetite changed?
 Has their water consumption changed?
 Are their litter box habits normal?
 Have they lost or gained weight?

 Vets use many methods to examine skin problems.
 Dr Barrett says that for noticeable skin lesions, vets take a sample from the affected area and examine it with a microscope.
 “This can tell us if there is an overgrowth of bacteria or yeast on the skin.”
-Kittens may be tested for parasites and additional blood and urine samples may be checked for medical conditions.
-If it is an advanced dermatology case, a skin biopsy may be performed.
+Kittens may be tested for parasites, and additional blood and urine samples may be checked for medical conditions.
+A vet may perform a biopsy if it is an advanced dermatology case.

 A cat with skin problems grooming themselves